 The answer to this question will depend on which card Citi plans to move its existing Hilton card holders to.
 One thing is for sure, though — whichever card it is won’t (directly) earn you Hilton Honors points.
 If you want to continue earning Hilton Honors points, you have the following options:

 Citi ThankYou Premier ($95 annual fee) or Citi Prestige ($450 annual fee): Both these cards allow you to transfer the ThankYou points earned on spending to various travel partners, including Hilton Honors.
 Will this transfer partnership remain, once Citi and Hilton sever their credit-card-issuing partnership?
 A Citi spokesperson confirmed to us that the news about the end of the card issuing partnership “is solely related to Citi’s co-brand credit card relationship with Hilton and has no impact on the transfer relationship.”
 So, assuming you want to keep a Citi card, the Prestige and ThankYou Premier are both good options for Hilton redemptions — especially because you can transfer your points to a variety of airlines, too.

 The American Express Hilton cards: If you want a co-branded Hilton card and all the perks that come with it, consider switching over to one of the American Express Hilton products.
 They’re similar to the cards offered by Citi.
-For the most robust benefits, consider the Hilton Honors Surpass ($75 annual fee), which gives complimentary Hilton Honors Gold status and the ability to earn Diamond status through additional spending.
+For the most robust benefits, consider the Hilton Honors Surpass ($75 annual fee, no longer available on CreditCardForum.com), which gives complimentary Hilton Honors Gold status and the ability to earn Diamond status through additional spending.

 American Express Membership Rewards cards: Cards in the Membership Rewards program earn transferable points that you can redeem for Hilton Honors points (as well as frequent-flier miles with a list of airlines).
 There are a bunch of cards in the Membership Rewards program, with varying rewards and annual fees at every budget-point: